 The University strongly urges students, faculty, staff, and third parties to report sexual misconduct to the Title IX Coordinator, a Deputy Title IX Coordinator, a Responsible Employee, or University Police.
-The University Police Department is not contacted when sexual misconduct occurs, unless a victim wishes to make a formal report to PD or there is an emergency threat to health or safety.
-Victims of sexual misconduct can secure information confidentially through the Office for Advocacy & Violence Prevention, if he or she is not ready to make a formal report to the police.
-If requested, Campus Security Authorities (CSA) can help victims of sexual misconduct report to law enforcement, but CSAs may also honor a victim's or survivor's request not to do so.
+The University Police Department is not contacted when sexual misconduct occurs, unless a victim wishes to make a formal report to PD or

 If the victim is incapacitated or is unable to make a report, a report should be filed on behalf of the victim.
 Reporting is best done as soon after the incident as possible but may be done at any time.
-Individuals also having knowledge of a sex-based crime (including dating violence, domestic violence, and stalking) are strongly encouraged to timely report that crime to the University or local police.
+Individuals also having knowledge of a sexbased crime (including dating violence, domestic violence, and stalking) are strongly encouraged to timely report that crime to the University or local police.
 These individuals are also encouraged to contact the service providers identified below to discuss options for safe and positive intervention on behalf of the victim.